mcu-tools/mcuboot/docs/encrypted_images.md

 but randomizing a 16-byte block with a TRNG should make it highly improbable that duplicates ever happen.

-To distribute this AES-CTR-128 key, new TLVs were defined.
-The key can be encrypted using either RSA-OAEP, AES-KW-128, ECIES-P256 or ECIES-X25519.
+To distribute this AES-CTR key, new TLVs were defined.
+The key can be encrypted using either RSA-OAEP, AES-KW (128 or 256 bits depending on the AES-CTR key length), ECIES-P256 or ECIES-X25519.

-For RSA-OAEP a new TLV with value `0x30` is added to the image, for AES-KW-128 a new TLV with value `0x31` is added to the image, for ECIES-P256 a new TLV with value `0x32` is added, and for ECIES-X25519 a newt TLV with value `0x33` is added.
-The contents of those TLVs are the results of applying the given operations over the AES-CTR-128 key.
+For RSA-OAEP a new TLV with value `0x30` is added to the image, for AES-KW a new TLV with value `0x31` is added to the image, for ECIES-P256 a new TLV with value `0x32` is added, and for ECIES-X25519 a newt TLV with value `0x33` is added.
+The contents of those TLVs are the results of applying the given operations over the AES-CTR key.

 ## [ECIES encryption](#ecies-encryption)